phalcon-orphanage/docs/docs/en/3.1/tutorial-rest.md

 </IfModule>
 ```

-Then, in the `index.php` file we create the following:
+The bulk of our code will be placed in `index.php`.
+The file is created as follows:

 ```php
 <?php